memgraph/docs/docs/concepts/storage.md

 a snapshot is triggered, the whole data storage is written to disk.
 The snapshot file provides a quicker way to restore the database state.

-You can also generate a snapshot file by using Memgraph's import tools.
-For more information, take a look at the [Import data](/import-data/overview.mdx) guide.

 Database recovery is done on startup from the most recent snapshot file.
 Since the snapshot may be older than the most recent update logged in the WAL file, the recovery process will apply the remaining state changes found in the WAL